-Notice the link symbol on the upper right side of the Cluster Metric section, outlined in blue in the overview screenshot [3] above.
+Notice the link symbol on the upper right side of the Cluster Metric section, outlined in blue in the overview screenshot [8] above.
 This is a link to the GUI for the Ganglia Server itself, where you can find much more detailed information on your cluster.
+You can also use this to switch back to the Widget version.